 \(\hat{R}\) (Rhat) is

-indicate that MCMC chains are converged to stationary target
+chains have converged to a stationary target distribution.
+On hBayesDM

 ## ℹ Please use `after_stat(density)` instead.